100 Years of TMEA

 TMEA celebrated its centennial during the 2019–2020 school year.
 With stories shared in Southwestern Musician, updates on social media, and special presentations at our 2020 Clinic/Convention, we focused on the power of music education in our lives.
 In the past 100 years, this association has grown to serve more teachers and students and has become a policy influencer, working to ensure every student has the opportunity to receive a high-quality music education.

 TMEA Anthem: In February 2020, Frank Ticheli gifted TMEA an a cappella anthem in two and four parts.
 “It All Begins With Music” is based on a theme from Sailing the Sky, the work TMEA commissioned him to write in honor of our association’s centennial.
-Download this PDF and teach your elementary through college ensembles this inspiring music.
+Go to the anthem page to download PDFs of the anthem, arranged for voice, winds, and strings, and listen to VOCES8 in their stunning performance of our anthem during the 2021 TMEA Clinic/Convention.

 Our Association Roots